subhajitp00/QKD-based-Group-Email/README.md

-# QKD-Based Secure Email System with Conference Key Generation
+# Multi-party QKD-Based Secure Group Email System

 This project combines **Quantum Key Distribution (QKD)** using the **BB84 protocol** with a **Secure Email Client** to enable **multi-party encrypted communication**.
 It also includes **performance evaluation scripts** for comparing **QKD-based email (Q-Email)** with **OpenPGP**.